ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 Any fossil fuel-powered generators, solar PV, wind turbines, or other systems installed on-site to supply electricity to technology equipment.

+Any generators that use water to generate electicity such as hydroelectric power generators must also be accounted for.

 Category G (Generators) can be related to GHG Protocol Scope 1.

 {% include linkedHeading.html heading="Indirect Emissions" level=2 %}